GogAidan/OOSD-Project-1/README.md

 # OOSD-Project-1
-This was my first project as a student of Object Oriented Software Development at SAIT.
+This was our first project as a student of Object Oriented Software Development at SAIT.

 This was a simple project, the idea was to create a website for a fake travel agency and add some of our personal flare to it.